ErichStyger/CrashCourseC/Instructions/labs/GuessTheNumber.md

 # Program Flow
 The program will have the following flow:
-* the program generates a secret random number, from zero to a given maximum.
+* The program generates a secret random number, from zero to a given maximum.
-* then it loops up to a given limit (number of trials)
+* Then it loops up to a given limit (number of trials)
-* it asks the user for his input number (guess) and reads that number
+* It asks the user for his input number (guess) and reads that number
-* the program checks if the number is within the boundary
+* The program checks if the number is within the boundary
-* if the number is smaller then the secret number or higher, the user gets that information
+* If the number is smaller then the secret number or higher, the user gets that information
-* if the user finds the number within the number of trials, the user wins
+* If the user finds the number within the number of trials, the user wins
-* otherwise the program wins
+* Otherwise the program wins
-* then it starts over again
+* Then it starts the game all again

 # main() Loop
 As the game is repeated, we can use an endless loop in ```main()```: